Elginz/ForeCoin/historic_data/readme.md

+## Download CSV FILES

-As the CSV files are relatively big, not all files are loaded into this github repository.
+As the CSV files are relatively big, not all files such as the full CSV files are loaded into this github repository.

-Please do download the historic_data and apps folder from the link below
+Please do download the **historic_data** and **apps** folder from the link below

-Insert link here
+*Insert link here*